EGLN1: As a therapeutic target

 HIF's important role as a homeostatic mediator implicates PHD2 as a therapeutic target for a range of disorders regarding angiogenesis, erythropoeisis, and cellular proliferation.
 There has been interest both in potentiating and inhibiting the activity of PHD2.
 For example, methylselenocysteine (MSC) inhibition of HIF-1α led to tumor growth inhibition in renal cell carcinoma in a PHD-dependent manner.
 It is thought that this phenomenon relies on PHD-stabilization, but mechanistic details of this process have not yet been investigated.
 On the other hand, screens of small-molecule chelators have revealed hydroxypyrones and hydroxypyridones as potential inhibitors for PHD2.
 Recently, dihydropyrazoles, a triazole-based small molecule, was found to be a potent inhibitor of PHD2 that is active both in vitro and in vivo.
 Substrate analog peptides have also been developed to exhibit inhibitory selectivity for PHD2 over factor inhibiting HIF (FIH), for which some other PHD-inhibitors show overlapping specificity.
 Gasotransmitters including carbon monoxide and nitric oxide are also inhibitors of PHD2 by competing with molecular oxygen for binding at the active site Fe(II) ion.

+Additionally, PHD2 holds significant promise as a therapeutic target for ischemic conditions.
+Ischemia, characterized by reduced blood flow and oxygen supply, can lead to severe tissue damage and dysfunction.
+Modulating PHD2 activity in ischemic conditions can enhance tissue survival and recovery by stabilizing HIF-1α, which in turn activates genes that facilitate adaptive responses to hypoxia.
+This includes promoting angiogenesis, erythropoiesis, and metabolic reprogramming, crucial for cell survival under oxygen-deprived conditions.
+Preclinical studies have suggested that inhibition of PHD2 can reduce tissue damage in models of myocardial infarction and cerebral ischemia, providing a foundation for future therapeutic strategies aimed at minimizing the consequences of acute ischemic events.
+Ongoing research continues to explore the efficacy and safety of PHD2 inhibitors in various ischemic scenarios, with the potential to extend these findings to clinical applications.